 Cryptocurrencies are highly volatile and speculative, and you should understand the risks involved in purchasing them before you buy.
 Consider the following factors if you’re thinking of buying STEEM tokens:

 - Supply.
-According to CoinMarketCap, the circulating supply of STEEM tokens at the time of this writing (April 11, 2018) was 256,157,558 out of a total supply of 273,131,652.
-Starting in December 2016, Steem began creating new tokens at an inflation rate of 9.5% for the first year.
+According to CoinMarketCap, the circulating supply of STEEM tokens at the time of writing (11 April 2018) was 256,157,558 out of a total supply of 273,131,652.
+Starting from December 2016, Steem began creating new tokens at an inflation rate of 9.5% for the first year.
 For every consecutive year, the inflation rate will drop by 0.5% until it reaches 0.95% inflation.

 - STEEM use.
-You can use STEEM tokens to increase your curating power within the Steemit.com network or trade it with other cryptocurrencies on an exchange.
+You can use STEEM tokens to increase your curating power within the Steemit.com network or trade it with other cryptocurrencies at an exchange.

 - Powering up.
 You can increase your Steem Power with STEEM tokens by powering up.
 While the user is powered up, the STEEM tokens are locked.
-Once you decide to redeem STEEM tokens, you need to power down and your tokens will be unlocked in a period of three months.
+Once a user decides to redeem their STEEM tokens, they need to power down and their tokens will be unlocked in a period of three months.

 - Availability.
 STEEM tokens are available on a handful of exchanges.
-However, it’s worth staying up to date with any news of additional exchanges listing the token, as this could increase ease of access and therefore potentially cause growth in demand.
+However, it’s worth staying up to date with any news of additional exchanges listing the token as this could increase ease of access and therefore potentially cause a growth in demand.

 - Market competition.
 It’s also worth considering whether there are any similar projects in competition with Steem that could affect demand for the STEEM token.
 Projects to watch include Akasha, Synereo, LBRY and YOYOW.